aneasystone/github-trending/README.md

 ## All language

+* 【2024-01-27】[goenning / google-indexing-script](https://github.com/goenning/google-indexing-script) - Script to get your site indexed on Google in less than 48 hours
+* 【2024-01-27】[zed-industries / zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 * 【2024-01-26】[YangLing0818 / RPG-DiffusionMaster](https://github.com/YangLing0818/RPG-DiffusionMaster) - Mastering Text-to-Image Diffusion: Recaptioning, Planning, and Generating with Multimodal LLMs (PRG)
 * 【2024-01-26】[lamini-ai / prompt-engineering-open-llms](https://github.com/lamini-ai/prompt-engineering-open-llms) -
 * 【2024-01-26】[vikhyat / moondream](https://github.com/vikhyat/moondream) - tiny vision language model